Great to have you with us, Rush Limbaugh on the most listened-to radio talk show ever.

 There wasn't anything there.

-Well, I was just gonna I'm just gonna mention that.
+Well, I'm just going to mention that.

 Correct.

-Uh I've seen studies to this effect.
+I've seen studies to this effect.

-On 911, there was a lot we did not know about Al Qaeda.
+On 9-11, there was a lot we did not know about Al-Qaeda.

 We didn't have a lot of detail about the members and where they operated and so forth.

-We needed to learn all of that if we were going to track down uh those people uh responsible for 91 and prevent further attacks, and uh capturing Khalajik Mohammed in 03 and then being able to interrogate him effectively with these techniques was vital in uh giving us the knowledge we needed in order to defeat Al Qaeda.
+And capturing Khaled Sheikh Mohammed in 03 and then being able to interrogate him effectively with these techniques was vital in giving us the knowledge we needed in order to defeat Al-Qaeda.

 Talking with Vice President Dick Cheney, his book is in my time.

-Uh we have to take a brief commercial time out here.
+We have to take a brief commercial time out here.

-Uh, but again uh folks, uh the the phrase has been bandied about heads will explode, and even though he denied it, General Powell's head has exploded.
+And even though he denied it, General Powell's head has exploded.

-Uh it did on Sunday on Bob Schiefer.
+It did on Sunday on Bob Schieffer.

-He said something, by the way, Mr. Vice President, yesterday, I before we go to the break, now I this may not be news, but it was to me.
+Before we go to the break, this may not be news, but it was to me.

-Now I didn't know that.
+Now, I didn't know that.

-Uh were you aware that Armitage had gone to DOJ?
+Were you aware that Armitage had gone to DOJ?

-And if that happened, why why did the special prosecutor even pursue the case if they knew who the leaker was?
+And if that happened, why did the special prosecutor even pursue the case if they knew who the leaker was?

 You did not know that they had made that call.